linode/docs/docs/applications/configuration-management/beginners-guide-to-salt/index.md

 ## States, Formulas, and the Top File

 The previous section described how to use remote execution to perform specific actions on a minion.
-With remote execution, you could adminster a minion by entering a series of such commands.
+With remote execution, you could administer a minion by entering a series of such commands.

 Salt offers another way to configure a minion in which you declare **the state that a minion should be in**.
 This kind of configuration is called a Salt *state*, and the methodology is referred to generally as *configuration management*.